Safety and security

 Participation in traffic

-Workplace incidents without lost time
+Number of workplace incidents without lost time (including contractors)

 The following chart shows the number of workplace incidents without lost time for Stedin Group and its contractors.
-The employee in question continues to work and there is no sickness absence.

-Total number of workplace incidents
+Total number of workplace incidents (including contractors)

 The following chart shows the total number of workplace incidents as the sum of the number of lost-time workplace incidents and incidents without lost time for Stedin Group as well as its contractors.